bradrn/cabal/doc/how-to-run-in-windows.rst

 is coupled with `MSYS2 <https://www.msys2.org/>`_ which provides many UNIX-like tools such as ``bash``, ``make`` or the package manager ``pacman``.

-MSYS2 comes with different environments.
-You can learn more about the different environments in the `MSYS2 documentation
-<https://www.msys2.org/docs/environments/>`_.
-We will be using ``UCRT64`` in the
-examples below but it can be swapped by ``CLANG64`` (as long as the external packages you want to use are available for the ``CLANG64`` environment, see :ref:`Using system libraries with GHC`).
-In the following examples, ``<environment>`` will refer to the environment used.

 .. note::

     Most distributions of Haskell for Windows, including